Michigan State's Allen is espnW's player of the week

 Michigan State didn't start the game well, trailing 9-0 and then 16-4.
 But the Spartans climbed back to lead 46-39 at halftime.
 Then they held on in the second half for what Merchant said was one of the program's biggest victories.

 How big was Allen's performance?
-In almost any other week, Northern Illinois' Mikayla Voigt would have been a shoe-in as player of the week.
+In almost any other week, Northern Illinois' Mikayla Voigt would have been a shoo-in as player of the week.
 Voigt had a program-record 52 points in the Huskies' 86-61 victory over Western Illinois on Saturday.
-She made 11 of 15 3-pointers and was 19 of 25 overall from the field.
+She made 11 of 15 3-pointers and was 19-of-25 overall from the field.

 Voigt also had 19 points and 10 rebounds Friday, when Northern Illinois fell 82-73 to Southern Illinois.